Trigger fingerDigital stenosing tenosynovitis; Trigger digit; Trigger finger release; Locked finger; Digital flexor tenosynovitis

 - You have a tender bump on the palm side of your hand at the base of your finger.

-- Are over age 45 or are female
+- Are over 45 years old

 - Do work or activities that require repeated gripping of their hands

-Treating Trigger Finger without Surgery
+Treating Trigger Finger Without Surgery

 In mild cases, the goal is to decrease swelling in the tunnel.